St Brelade’s Bay

 After breakfast we will transfer to the airport for our return flight home.

-The comfortable rooms include en-suite bathroom, tea/coffee making facilities, flat screen TV, desk, easy chairs, hair-dryer and free Wi-Fi
+Our comfortable well appointed rooms include en-suite bathroom, desk/dressing table, LCD flat screen TV, hospitality tray, safe and free Wi-Fi.

 The transfer from Jersey airport to our hotel is approximately 20 mins depending on weather and traffic.